Forensic Science M.S.

 General Information

-The Master of Science in Forensic Science program is a FEPAC-accredited program that is both molecular biology/biochemistry-based, focusing on forensic DNA analysis, or chemistry-based, focusing on toxicology, drug and trace evidence analysis.
-This program has the support of and benefits from a wide variety of talented faculty members from the department of Chemistry as well as forensic professionals serving as adjunct faculty.
-The program is rich with laboratory experience, capped with a research project, internship in a forensic laboratory or a thesis.
+The Master of Science in Forensic Science program is a FEPAC-accredited program that is both molecular biology-based, focusing on forensic DNA analysis, or chemistry-based, focusing on toxicology, drug and trace evidence analysis.
+This program benefits from its talented forensic faculty members and forensic professionals serving as adjunct faculty.
+The program is rich with laboratory experience, capped with a capstone or research project, internship in a forensic science laboratory or a thesis.

-The program provides advanced education in the scientific and laboratory problem-solving skills necessary for success in a modern forensic laboratory.
+The program provides advanced education in the scientific and laboratory problem-solving skills necessary for success in a modern forensic science laboratory.
 The program combines this rigorous training with exposure to the breadth of forensic science disciplines, including forensic science practice, law and ethics.
-The program is intended for students who are interested in working as forensic scientists in the field.
-The flexible degree program is also designed to meet the professional development needs of forensic scientists now employed in Maryland and the mid-Atlantic region.
+The program is primarily intended for students who are interested in working as forensic scientists.
+The flexible degree program is designed to meet the professional development needs of forensic scientists now employed in Maryland and across the nation, as well as preparing those students interested in pursuing a Ph.D. degree in science.

 The curriculum ensures that each student: